-To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least three members of the core faculty, including the program director, who are ABEM-, AOBEM-, ABP- or AOBP-certified in pediatric emergency medicine.
+To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least two core faculty members, inclusive of the program director, who are certified in adolescent medicine by the ABP or AOBP, or who have other qualifications acceptable to the

+Review Committee.
 (Core)

 - II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core)

+II.C.2.a)

-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)